Search the Health Library

 Extracted from JHUSOM.
 (2010).
 Blue Book: (p 2).

 The School of Medicine, through the Department and (where applicable) the Division Directors, encourages part-time faculty members in their academic career development.
 Part-time faculty members can request a formal academic review from their Director or Dean’s Office.
 The review includes completion of a statement detailing the activities of the part-time faculty member within the division and/or department.
 Directors review the activity statement with the part-time faculty member, determine whether the expectations have been met, and make recommendations addressing future expectations and goals focusing on academic development.
-The part-time faculty member recieves a document summarizing the review and recommendations.
+The part-time faculty member receives a document summarizing the review and recommendations.
 Additional details are in the Silver Book, Office of Faculty Development web page, and Faculty Orientation videos.

 Extracted from JHUSOM.
 (2010).
 Blue Book: (pp 7-8).